• Skip to main content

 The concert was wonderful.
 I sat way at the end of the row and he sat way at the other end next to my sister.
 After it was over, he gave me his business card and I gave him mine.

-My sister told me that as they walked out to the car, Doug mentioned he liked our family a lot.
+My sister told me that as he walked her out to her car, Doug mentioned he liked our family a lot.
 “Your Mom and Dad are great.
 Your sister was nice.”
-Then he said, “But I REALLY liked your sister Laura.”
+Then he added, “But I REALLY liked your sister Laurie!”

 So we had dinner — once, twice, three times.
 He came to my house and I went to his.
 Before we knew it, we were a couple.
-It was gradual but it was clear there was something there of substance.
+It was gradual, but it was clear there was something there of substance.
 We got along well.
 He made me laugh.
-I shared all my baggage early on, thinking it was best to get it out there so there weren’t any surprises.
-He did the same.
 He asked me questions about my likes, dislikes, my life and my driving record.
 (He’s an engineer, after all.)

 It was wonderful to finally meet someone who seemed to be as enthralled with me as I was with him.
-Truly, the sun shone brighter and the sky seemed bluer.
+Truly, the sun shone brighter, the sky seemed bluer and the birds sang sweeter.
 Life was good!

 Then my birthday came around.
 Wait till you hear what happened next!